 1. Apply Where the Jobs AreIf you’re looking for retail employment this year, it’s important to remember to apply at the chains that are thriving.
-Discount retailers have been doing especially well and will likely continue to do so, as well as luxury retails.
-If a company is struggling, it will be that much harder to secure employment since they are likely stretched thin.
-Discover the top companies hiring seasonal jobs for 2018.

 2. Look OnlineWhen it comes to companies needing holiday help, retail is where it’s at.
 Look up major retailers online to see if they’re hiring seasonal or part-time staff.
 Common job postings for seasonal employees include in store associates, distribution centers or customer service counters.
 You can often submit applications online, too.